Minnesota Legal Aid Director, 1925-1930

 Video - 1 hour, 38 minutes

-Notes - some of the topics discussed
+Notes - Topics discussed

 Encyclopedia Britannica Legal Ethics Definition, 1974